lilianhabib/pe-projects/journal.md

 ## Lesson 123: CRUD: Thinking Through Form Validation

 ### Standup
 * What is one thing you learned yesterday?
-Yesterday
+Yesterday I finished Tuesday's video and worked on my site.
+I did not get a chance to do much unfortunately.

 * Is there anything you are excited to learn?
-Today
+Today I had a stressful morning.
+Things on my site kept breaking.
+Took a break from my site for a couple of hours and started all over.
+When I first watched the video, I replaced the file names and key=value pairs with ones that were more geared towards a cat adoption site.
+So I think something went with one of the files.
+After starting over and following the video exactly, everything works!
+I should have followed the way Derek did it originally and then made the changes.
+Now moving on to CRUD!

 * Blockers: None

 ## Lesson Notes